 “Where are the lanterns?”
 I asked.

-“These are the lanterns” my friend said as he pointed at the light up parade floats that littered the park.
+“These are the lanterns,” my friend said, pointing at the lit-up parade floats that littered the park.

 “Huh?
 These are parade floats.”

-Clearly, he and I had a different opinion as to what a lantern was.
-Or maybe it was my cultural expectation that has a clear difference.
-In Thailand, they have Loy Kratong- a lantern festival that is sort of like Thailand’s version of Valentine’s Day.
+Clearly, he and I had different opinions as to what lanterns are.
+Or maybe it was my cultural expectation that differed.
+In Thailand, they have Loy Kratong—a lantern festival that’s sort of like Thailand’s version of Valentine’s Day.
 Moreover, every month during the full moon, people light paper lanterns and watch them float off into the sky.
 It’s a sign of good luck.
-To me a lantern is something similar and this is what I expected when I went to the Taipei Lantern Festival a few weeks ago.
+To me a lantern is something similar, and that’s what I expected when I went to the Taipei Lantern Festival a few weeks ago.

-There are a lot of interesting floats from farm scenes to panda wedding.
+There were a lot of interesting floats, from farm scenes to a panda wedding.
 Take a look for yourself: